GinoVilo/Airbnb-Web-Scrapping/README.md

 # Airbnb Web Scrapping
-Scrapping property information from Airbnb listings.
+Scrapping property information from Airbnb listings from downtown Toronto, specifically for any given week and a booking of 2 guests.
+The scraped data is then stored in an Excel (.csv) file for further analysis or reference.

 ## Variables